 - Box: Display a numeric value.
 Values can be timers, channel values, stick inputs, etc. There are two types of boxes: big and small.
 The only difference is the size of the box and the text within it. - Trimbar: Display a trim value.
 These generally are controlled by the trim switch and indicate what the current trim position is.
 There are two types of trims.
-V-Trims show a vertical bar, and H-Trims show a horizontal bar.
-After inserting all trims do have numbers only. - Model (Icon): Display the icon related to the selected model. - Battery: Display the battery voltage. - TxPower: Displays the actual transmitter rating. - Bargraph: Displays a vertical bar.
+V-Trims show a vertical bar, and H-Trims show a horizontal bar. - Model (Icon): Display the icon related to the selected model. - Battery: Display the battery voltage. - TxPower: Displays the transmitter output power. - Bargraph: Displays a vertical bar.
 The value of the bar is typically a stick input or channel output. - Toggle: Show an icon indicating the state of a toggle switch.
 There can be 1, 2, or 3 icons defined for a given toggle indicating different states depending on the switch position.
 Two-state switches can have up to 2 icons.
 Three-state switches can have up to 3 icons. - (Quick) Menus: Quick menus define quick-access pages that can be reached via a long UP/DN press.